 To maximise our time, it’s a good idea to organize the steps in which the design will be assembled.
 For this tutorial:

 - Using Artboards containing vector elements (city shapes, buildings, charts, nature elements, people)

 - Adjusting the elements to define the colors and style

 - Adjusting paths

-Start by collecting and organizing all elements for the composition into artboards to drive up the design process time.
-In Adobe Illustrator, you can work with artboards and give each artboard corresponding dimensions.
+Start by collecting and organizing all the elements for the composition onto artboards.
+In Adobe Illustrator, you can work with artboards and give each artboard the corresponding dimensions.
 Each individual artboard can be exported as a single file.

-Convert the artboard to the dimensions of the vector element:
+Convert the Artboard to the dimensions of the vector object:

-- Make sure the element is selected by clicking on it
+- Make sure the object is selected by clicking on it.

 Defining color and style